georgengelmann/abuseipdb-report/README.md

-# abuseipdb-report
+# abuse-report

 This WordPress plugin reports failed login attempts to AbuseIPDB.
-It has been tested with WordPress 6.3.1 and All In One WP Security 5.2.4.
+It has been tested with WordPress 6.4.3 and All In One WP Security 5.2.9.

 ## Requirements